- As low as $460/Night

 The best of all worlds: 6 miles to Folly Beach.
 6 miles to downtown Charleston.

-Ideal for a family or group of friends to appreciate everything Charleston has to offer.
+Ideal for a family or group of friends to savor everything Charleston has to offer.

 I'm open to longer terms units, so please just reach out with any questions.